manasthakur/learn-vim/modules/module5.md

 Vim supports sessions, which means that you can create project-specific workspaces that can later be loaded as it is.
-There are a handful of plugins that make managing sessions easily (instead of manually running `:mksession` and `:source` commands to create and load a session, respectively):
+There are a handful of plugins that make managing sessions easily (instead of having to manually run `:mksession` and `:source` commands to create and load a session, respectively):

 * [vim-sessionist](https://github.com/manasthakur/vim-sessionist): written by